 Fred and Mary Beth enjoy their two grown sons who live in the area.

-Fred and Mary Beth are also enjoying the restoration of their 1984 VW Westy camper which they plan to use for trips during the inn's off season and weekdays to mountain/beach camping areas.
+Fred and Mary Beth are also enjoying their 1984 VW Westy camper which they use for trips during the inn's off season and weekdays to mountain/beach camping areas.